Torah Torah Torah!

 Other pages

-I did though ensure that submitting the contact form creates an actual entry in the content management system, specifically in the Enquiries content channel, which shares all its characteristics with the Children channel so that an Enquires entry can be easily switched over to a Children entry if the prospective child does join the nursery.
+I did, though, ensure that submitting the contact form creates an actual entry in the content management system, specifically in the Enquiries content channel, which shares all its characteristics with the Children channel so that an Enquiries entry can be easily switched over to a Children entry if the prospective child does join the nursery.
 This germinates the notion for the site owner that joining the nursery is a single process.

 Software